 - In a large bowl, add the flour mix, cornmeal, sugar, xanthan gum, baking powder and salt.
 Stir with a whisk until combined.

-- Add the wet ingredients to the dry mixture and stir with a spoon until no lumps remain.
+- Add the wet ingredients to the dry mixture and stir with a spoon until no lumps remain, about 30 seconds.

 - Allow the batter to rest in the bowl for 30 minutes.
 Meanwhile, preheat the oven to 400 degrees.